25 yrs leading GTM · NetSuite IPO → Oracle · ImportGenius President

 NetSuite.
 Enterprise GTM build.

-Joined as the company was scaling its enterprise motion.
-Built and led sales teams across North America targeting mid-market and enterprise.
+Joined as one of the early global leaders.
+Built and ran enterprise sales across North America targeting mid-market and enterprise.

 ~$30M ARR